If you live in Ohio, you may have noticed the occasional ant creeping around your house or garden.

 The Hairless Rover Ant (Brachymyrmex patagonicus) is an ant species native to the United States.

-These ants are easy to spot because they have no hairs on their bodies because of their bright yellow-orange color.
+These ants are easy to spot because they have no hairs on their bodies and are bright yellow-orange.

-The Hairless Rover Ant is a small ant that measures between 1/16 to 1/8 of an inch in length.
-Their antennae are longer than their body, and their thorax has distinct bumps on it.
+The Hairless Rover Ant is a small ant measuring between 1/16 and 1/8 of an inch in length.
+Its antennae are longer than its body, and its thorax has distinct bumps.

-Due to their small size, Hairless Rover Ants can get into homes quite easily.
+Due to their small size, Hairless Rover Ants can easily get into homes.
 They will typically not cause any damage but may become a nuisance if there is a large infestation.

-To prevent an infestation, it is important to keep your home and yard free of clutter and debris, seal up any cracks or crevices in your home, and use ant bait to eliminate any existing populations.
+To prevent an infestation, keeping your home and yard free of clutter and debris, sealing any cracks or crevices, and using ant bait to eliminate existing populations is important.

 It builds nests inside dead or decaying wood, including trees and wooden structures.
-They usually build galleries in the wood where they store their eggs and food.
+They usually build galleries in the woods to store their eggs and food.

-This ant species also prey on other insects and is not averse to scavenging for food in human homes and buildings.
+This ant species also prey on other insects and is not opposed to scavenging for food in human homes and buildings.

 To get rid of them, it is best to locate and destroy the nest by removing all the wood the ants have infested.